PingBackHome/PingBackHome.github.io/_posts/2024-04-02-THM-MrRobot.md

 ```

 In this output, we can see that ports `22` (SSH), `80` (HTTP), and `443` (HTTPS) are open.
 Additionally, we have some information about the web server running on ports `80` and `443`, indicating it's Apache HTTP server.
 The SSL certificate information is also provided for port `443`, showing the common name and validity dates.

+## RECON\\Port 80

+Now that we have more direction, we can start searching more purposefully.
+For now, we'll leave the SSH on port 22 aside.
+Bruteforcing without any credentials can be time-consuming and might not be the right approach.
+Let's start with the Apache server on port 80.
+We can do this simply by opening a web browser and browsing to [http://10.10.80.8](http://10.10.80.8), not HTTPS but HTTP (keep this in mind).